dit/dit/docs/measures/total_correlation.rst

 The total correlation :cite:`Watanabe1960`, denoted :math:`\T`, also known as the multi-information or integration, is one generalization of the mutual information.
-It is defined as the amount of information each individual variable carries above and beyond the joint entropy:
+It is defined as the amount of information each individual variable carries above and beyond the joint entropy, e.g. the difference between the whole and the sum of its parts:

 .. math::